Check out the list on the commands page.

 If you don't see the headset icon move with your voice, you either have a lot of background noise or the plugin can't hear you at all.
 Check that your microphone is selected properly in the sound control panel.

 Everyone is different, so it's hard to make a recommendation; you'll have to try it yourself.
 I highly recommend that you try the free version to make sure that everything works for you before buying.
 If you're having trouble, send me an email and I'll see if I can help: email@example.com

 Many other aircraft will work properly; I just haven't tested them.
 If there's a plane that you would like to have supported, feel free to email me.

 Instructions are on the download page.

-PlaneCommand gets updated all the time.
+PlaneCommand gets updated regularly.
 Updates are free.
 You can always get the latest version on the download page.